fluiddyn/transonic/doc/examples/row_sum/txt.rst

     row_sum_loops        0.27 s
     row_sum_transpose    0.76 s

-The fastest solutions are in this case the implementation with explicit loops with the Numba and Pythran backends.
+The fastest solutions are in this case the Numba and Pythran backends for the implementation with explicit loops.

 As usual, Pythran gives quite good results with the high-level implementation, but in this case, it is still more than twice slower than the implementation